ddsky/spoonacular-api-clients/ruby/docs/RecipesApi.md

   max_zinc: 100, # Float | The maximum amount of zinc in milligrams the recipe can have.
   offset: 56, # Integer | The number of results to skip (between 0 and 900).
   number: 10, # Integer | The maximum number of items to return (between 1 and 100).
 Defaults to 10.
-  random: false, # Boolean | If true, every request will give you a random set of recipes within the requested limits.
+  random: false # Boolean | If true, every request will give you a random set of recipes within the requested limits.
-  limit_license: true # Boolean | Whether the recipes should have an open license that allows display with proper attribution.
 }

 begin